Guoxuan-Li/IoT/README.md

 ```

 ### Running the Platform
-Launch the interactive dashboard locally:
+Launch the interactive dashboard locally (app.py in the code folder):
 ```
 streamlit run app.py
 ```